 Last Action Hero is director John McTiernan’s gift to every kid who grew up watching and loving movies.
-It is the film that says “YES – it can happen” to the dream of stepping through the theatre screen or into the television set in order to join favourite characters in movieland.
-When Daniel Madigan gets a magic ticket from his aging friend and theatre owner Nick, he finds himself magically transported into an action-adventure film starring Arnold Schwarzenegger.
+It is the film that says “YES – it can happen” to the dream of stepping through the theater screen or into the television set in order to join favourite characters in movieland.
+When Daniel Madigan gets a magic ticket from his aging friend and theater owner Nick, he finds himself magically transported into an action-adventure film starring Arnold Schwarzenegger.
 The self-referential humour is a quick-fire winner while Schwarzenegger has lots of fun parodying his own action-man persona.

 3. The Purple Rose of Cairo (Allen, USA, 1985)

 Woody Allen is at his whimsical best, akin to the wonderful sense of romanticism and fantasy so successfully evoked in Midnight in Paris, with The Purple Rose of Cairo.
-In the film, Mia Farrow plays a bored waitress who escapes to the local theatre to immerse herself in the movies.
+In the film, Mia Farrow plays a bored waitress who escapes to the local theater to immerse herself in the movies.
 It is there, while watching for the umpteenth time a love story about adventurous archaeologist Tom Baxter (played by Jeff Daniels) that the fictional character notices her, breaking the fourth wall and entering the real world.

 Related Top 10 Lists: Top 10 Woody Allen Films | Top 10 Underrated Woody Allen Films